Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Methodology

-Besides basic demographic information, we also asked participants about their background, like highest achieved education, handedness, country of residence, and occupation, to collect insights into whether contextual and environmental factors influenced their wearable use.
-Our sample had the following education levels: 21 (7\%) practical, 61 (19\%) high school, 103 (32\%) bachelors, 108 (34\%) masters, and 27 (8\%) PhDs.
-Participants originated from, i.e., Germany, Poland, Rwanda, the United States, India, Egypt, France, Japan, Australia, China, Sweden, and Indonesia.
+Besides basic demographic information, we also asked participants about their background, such as highest achieved education, handedness, country of residence, and occupation, to collect insights into whether contextual and environmental factors influenced their wearable use.

+In our survey, most participants were right-handed ($n = 268$), some left-handed ($n = 23$), and only a few ambidextrous ($n = 9$).
+Our sample had the following education levels: 21 ($7\%$) practical, 52 ($17.33\%$) high school, 96 ($32\%$) bachelor's, 104 ($34.67\%$) master's, and 27 ($9\%$) PhD degrees.
+The reported types of occupations were divided into the categories presented in~\autoref{tab:job_gender}.

+Participants originated from various countries, including Germany, Poland, Rwanda, the United States, India, Egypt, France, Japan, Australia, China, Sweden, and Indonesia (the distribution among countries has been removed for review anonymization).

+Among participants of the survey, 153 (51.00\%) reported living in the city, 135 (45.00\%) in the countryside, and 7 (2.33\%) in towns.
+Additionally, 5 (1.67\%) participants reported living in a few types of settlements at the same time, likely reflecting the travelling nature of their work.